Wilhelm2/ErrorDetectors/README.md

 ## Nodes

-The features of this project are implemenetd inside Node classes.
+The features of this project are implemented inside Node classes.
 This section briefly describes these classes.
-The following figure descrbies the project's class diagram for Nodes:
+The following figure describes the project's Node class diagram:
 ![Error Detector inheritance graph.](documentation/mainpage/nodeInheritance.png?raw=true)

-pret

-#Simulation settings
+A brief description of the Node classes:
+1. **NodeBase:** Base class to implement nodes.

-1. **No control:** A node delivers a message upon its reception without any control.
+2. **NodeNoControl:** Delivers a message upon reception without any control.
+3. **NodeWithControl:** Base class of nodes that causally orders messages with Probabilistic clocks.
+4. **NodePC:** Causally orders messages with Probabilistic clocks and without using error detectors or message recovery.
+5. **NodeDetector:** Base class of nodes that use error detectors to analyze messages before delivering them.
+6. **NodeWithoutRecovery:** Uses error detectors to analyze messages before delivering them without recovering causal dependencies.
+7. **NodeWithRecovery:** Uses erorr detectors to analyze messages before delivering them, recovers the causal dependencies of message tagged by the error detector as not causally ordered, and ensures their causal order delivery.
+8. **NodeWithRecoveryTest:** Uses the hash-based error detectors using clock differences.
+Additionnaly to **6**, before requering the causal dependencies of a message *m* tries to find the hash of *m* with messages that the node did not deliver yet.

-2. **Probabilistic clocks:** Nodes use Probabilistic clocks to causally order messages.
+3. **Probabilistic clocks:** Nodes use Probabilistic clocks to causally order messages.
 A node delivers a received message *m* once the delivery conditions of *m*'s attached Probabilistic clock are satisfies.
 3. **Probabilistic clock and the error detector of Mostéfaoui and Weiss:** Additionally to **2**, the node also executes the error detector of Mostéfaoui and Weiss  [[3]](https://hal.science/hal-02056349/document) on the Probabilistic clock of *m* before delivering *m*.
 4. **Probabilistic clock and an hash-based error detector using an average propagation delay hypothesis:** Additionally to **2**, the node also executes an hash-based error detector proposed by Wilhelm and al.[[4]](https://hal.science/hal-03984499) on the Probabilistic clock of *m* before delivering *m*.
 The hash-based error detector uses the average propagation delay of messages to determine the causal dependencies of messages.
 5. **Probabilistic clock and an hash-based error detector using the clock difference between messages:** Additionally to **2**, the node also executes an hash-based error detector proposed by Wilhelm and al.[[3]](https://hal.science/hal-03984499) on the Probabilistic clock of *m* before delivering *m*.
 The hash-based error detector uses the average propagation delay of messages to determine the causal dependencies of messages.